Try CARBS+PROTEIN & LOW IN FIBER.

 Cappuccino or iced coffee.
 An iced capp and granola bar was my preworkout meal before all my varsity volleyball games.
 These days I choose a less refined sugar option and instead make my coffee at home with farm fresh honey and maybe even frothed whole milk.

-Preparing for a big run or a volleyball game I like to carbo load.
+Preparing for a big run or a volleyball game carbo loading is an option.
 This ensures our muscles are packed with available glucose to power us through our workout.
 Generally complex carbohydrate foods contain a lot of fibre, therefore they are better to eat a day or 2 before your big game.
 This way we can keep meals light the day of our actual event.

-Here are some foods I keep in rotation when training is intense:
+Here are some foods I keep in rotation when training is intense- but everyone is different!

 Stimulating superfoods to try: